TrailingStop/TT-Trader/README.md

 This is not a financial advice!

 This will be the home of TT-Trader.
 An command line trading framework for crypto trading.
-If you use TT-Trader you will get 2 algos developed for free.
+If you use TT-Trader I can develop your algo for you.
+If you use the TT-Trader affiliate link to open your account thew development of the  algo will be free of charge.
 Just get in touch with us by mail: support@tt-trader.de

 ## features
-- trade on a single single or multiple exchanges with the same algo (abritage)
+- trade on a single or on multiple exchanges within the same algo (arbitrage)
 - use market data from all supported exchanges
 - uses JSON files to configure the algos
 - separate configurable stop loss / take profit modules